PhD in Social Work

 Although most programs provide a solid foundation in research methodology and statistics, the focus on theory and the philosophy of science can vary significantly.
 Because we are committed to developing scholars who are solidly grounded in theory, students are required to take a philosophy of science course along with courses in social work theory and theory in their substantive area.

 Commitment to Social Justice

 Across our academic programs, you’ll find a deep commitment to scholarship that is centered in issues of social justice.
 We educate students to understand practice, teaching and research in the context of social justice.
-For instance, assistant professor Yolanda Anyon and doctoral students are addressing social justice through research on restorative justice and implementation of the evidence-based Youth Engaged in Leadership and Learning (YELL) program.

 Most of our faculty members are involved in community-based research, and we have an extensive network of community-based partners — from large health care systems to social service providers to schools and community organizers — that co-create much of our research.

 Not all doctoral programs emphasize producing graduates who are excellent teachers, as well as excellent researchers.
 We require a course on pedagogy and a teaching practicum.
 GSSW also has a number of faculty members who conduct research on evidence-based teaching and pedagogy.